 How to Make Cucumber Salad

-As I stated earlier, this cucumber salad recipe is incredibly simple to make.
-While it requires very little hands-on prep time, the cucumbers and onions need to soak in salt water for at least 1 hour and the prepared salad needs to chill for 30 minutes before serving for best results, so plan accordingly.
+While this cucumber salad recipe requires very little hands-on prep work, the cucumbers and onions need to soak in salt water for at least 1 hour and the prepared salad needs to chill for 30 minutes before serving for best results, so plan to prepare at least 90 minutes before serving.

-- After soaking, drain the cucumbers and onions using a colander and lightly rinse to remove the brine.
-Trust me, the cucumber and onion salad will retain plenty of salt.
+Step Three: Drain and Rinse.
+After soaking, drain the cucumbers and onions using a colander and lightly rinse under running water to remove the brine.
+The cucumbers will have soaked up plenty of salt to flavor the salad.

 This Cucumber Onion Salad is a summertime must-make recipe!
-It is an affordable, easy, crave-worthy side dish that is perfect for any summer gathering, yet is easy enough for busy weeknights.
+It is an affordable, simple, crave-worthy side dish that is perfect for any summer gathering, yet is easy enough for busy weeknights.

 It pairs perfectly with heavier summer classics like Grilled Burgers, Slow Cooker Pulled Pork, or Instant Pot BBQ Ribs.
-It also makes a fabulous pairing when served with Grilled BBQ Chicken Breasts and Grilled Corn on the Cob--talk about the ultimate summertime meal.
+It also makes a fabulous side dish for Grilled Shrimp or Grilled BBQ Chicken Breasts.

 The cucumbers will release water as they sit, so the salad can become watery after 24 hours.
 To combat this, drain the salad over a fine-mesh strainer.
 If needed, mix in a couple of additional tablespoons of sour cream.
 Give the salad a taste, adding additional salt if needed.